AlbertoIbarra/DataViz_Course/Data Descriptions/turnover.md

 * `StockOption`, whether the employee owns company stock, taking values 'No' and 'Yes'.

-* `TotalWorkingYears` the total number of years that the employee has worked, across companies.
+* `TotalWorkingYears`, the total number of years that the employee has worked, across companies.

 * `TrainingLastYear`, the number of training activities in which the employee has participated during the last year.